Zicheng-KIT/SpeechTranslation/reports/report_for_first_task.md

 # Lap Report for First Notebook

 ## Decisions we made
-- First we want to focus on translation of knowladge based translation.
+- First we want to focus on translation of knowladge based text.
 - We want to use the Wikimedia dataset from OPUS.
 For more information on the dataset visit http://opus.lingfil.uu.se/LREC2012.txt.
 - Our model should translate from german to english.